-It’s for night time use but is lightweight and slowly releases the ingredients all night long.
+It’s for nighttime use but is lightweight and slowly releases the ingredients all night long.
 It contains a key decongesting ingredient, dextran sulfate, to visibly reduce dark circles and puffiness.
-Additional active ingredients smooth wrinkles, replump the skin and correct lost firmness.
+Additional active ingredients smooth wrinkles, re-plump the skin and correct lost firmness.
 You only need a tiny amount so it lasts a long time.
 It’s available here for £22.00.

 What more to say about the amazing La Roche Posay Effaclar BB Blur!? it’s featured so many times on my blog because I just love it and keep repurchasing it.
 Here’s my original review.
 It’s available here for RRP £16.50 but there’s 25% off for the next few days.